Life’s lessons taught by a horse

 At some point, I think it’s important to remember why we started riding horses in the first place.
 Of course, our goals are always changing, but there was something that drew us here.

 For me, it was the horses themselves.
-I loved the smell of them, their power, their beauty and their character.
+I loved the smell of them, their power, their beauty, and their character.
 The best part was how they were generous enough to let me sit upon their backs and share all of those things with me through the saddle.
-In the beginning, I never even thought about a competition, other than maybe it would be a fun thing to do one day if I were ever lucky enough to own a horse.
+In the beginning, I never even thought about competition, other than maybe it would be a fun thing to do one day if I were ever lucky enough to own a horse.
 I remember in my first riding lesson, sitting atop a big gelding and burying my fingers in his thick palomino winter coat, thinking there was no better place I could ever be seated than on top of a horse.

 Zamboni is nearing his eleventh year.
 In the past few months, I have begun to enjoy my horse again.
 I think of a teenage version of myself and wonder what she would have thought about the prospect of owning a 17.1 hand, dapple gray, Dutch Warmblood gelding.
 That girl would have been awestruck by Zamboni with his big arched neck and deep brown eyes.
 She wouldn’t care about training timelines or his show record.
 She would, however, be thrilled that Zamboni loves flying changes and can do a few steps of piaffe and passage.
 My 13-year-old self could never have possibly dreamed of owning such a magnificent creature.